Omarafifi1/32-BIT_SINGLE-CYCLE-MIPS-PROCESSOR-/README.md

 # SINGLE-CYCLED-MIPS-PROCESSOR-
-# this mips can do the following instructions
+// this mips can do the following instructions :
-and
+//and
-or
+//or
 nor
 add
 sub